leafOfTree/svelte-lazy/README.md

 ## Life cycle

 ```
-             in viewport    /                 no image -> loaded
+            enter viewport  /                 no image -> loaded
 not loaded --------------->
                             \ with image -> load event -> loaded
                                                 |